christiansassi/blockchain-project/README.md

 # To remove any previously compiled files (if any) and rebuild them before running the tests
 npm run test:clean

-# Use this command if you just want to run the tests.
+# To run the tests.
 # Note that if the contract is not compiled, Hardhat will compile it for you
 npm run test
 ```